Virtual ICM Seminar with prof. Wiesław Nowiński: “Human brain atlases and their applications”

 “If a clinician helps thousands of patients and a researcher could help thousands of clinicians, then doing medical research is the most rewarding job.“– Wiesław Nowiński

-What is a brain atlas and why is it so important to develope it?
+What is a brain atlas and why is it so important to develop it?
 It provides a spatial reference systems for navigating, characterising and analysing neuroscientific findings on the basis of anatomical location.
 Prof. Nowiński will share his experience in brain atlas creation and the development of atlas-enabled applications for neuroeducation, brain research, neurology and much more.

 ICM is very proud to host such an excellent scientist during its 20.
 Virtual ICM Seminar meeting.
 Wiesław Nowiński was named The Outstanding Pole in the world in 2012, as well as commemorated on a stamp issued by the Polish Post in 2018 to honor Polish inventors of the century (within two living inventors).
 He used to work at Agency for Science, Technology and Research in Singapore were he was a lead scientist, currently he works at Cardinal Stefan Wyszyński University in Warsaw, Poland.